Please ensure Javascript is enabled for purposes of website accessibility

 Guide to the 2025 ban on single-use plastics

-The following guide provides information about the ban on plastic produce stickers, pre-filled plastic soy sauce containers (including soy sauce fish containers), attached straws and cutlery, and expanded polystyrene (EPS) cup and bowl packaging
+The following guide provides information about the ban on pre-filled plastic soy sauce containers (including soy sauce fish containers), attached straws and cutlery, and expanded polystyrene (EPS) cup and bowl packaging

 These bans will come into effect on 1 September 2025.
-Excess stock of banned products cannot be supplied following this date.
+Banned products cannot be supplied following this date.

 At a glance